connectomicslab/connectomemapper3/paper/paper.md

 While brain areas are usually derived from high resolution structural T1 weighted MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI).
+Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface (GUI), was created before the emergence of BIDS to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest][@Cammoun2012:MappingMRI].

 As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MRI datasets are being gathered at an unprecedented rate.
 The size and organization of these datasets as well as the increasing complexity of the processing pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.
 The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methodology* [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].